marorcas/csharp-resourcing/README.md

 - Created form to edit job
 - Created form to edit temp
 - Implemented many to many relationship functionality in backend

+### 8/11/2024

+- Created a database seeder to generate fake data using Bogus